johnsusek/SwiftGodotBuilder/README.md

 ## ❓ FAQ

+> Does my whole game need to be in SwiftGodotBuilder?

+No, you can add it to any SwiftGodot project to just use it for e.g. a single scene.
+Additionally you can use SwiftGodotPatterns without using Views at all.

+> Does this work on Mac/Windows/Linux/Web?

+Yes, though the Example app is Mac-only currently.

 > Is this "SwiftUI for Godot"?

-No. There's no @State/@Binding.
-It's a builder that only does work when you call toNode().
+No. There's no `@State`/`@Binding`.
+It's a builder that only does work when you call `toNode()`.

-> Does this affect runtime performance?
+> Does this hurt runtime performance?

-No. Builders are plain Swift values.
-Just syntax sugar around `addChild`.
+No. Builders are plain Swift values and `toNode()` is just syntax sugar around `addChild`.

 > Where do the $ types come from?